This page is not a finished product, but due to requests, I’ve posted a rough version.

 http://www.magnifier.com/headband_magnifier.htm LVM-1 Light Weight Visor Magnifier with 4 lenses

 There are some great new LED headlamps available.
 I personally use an unlit jewler’s visor similar to the Donegan OSC OptiSIGHT Binocular Magnifying Visor, with a separate headlamp.

 Tip: since we do not yet fully understand the epigenetic effects engendered by the nurse bees upon the new queens, you may wish to use the breeder queen colony as the cell builder if you are only producing fewer than 50 queens at a time.

-Day 0: about four hours before grafting.
+Day 0: about 4-8 hours before grafting.
 Setting up the cell starter (swarm box).

 Start with very strong, healthy colony; heavy with pollen stores; at least eight frames of brood.
 Use minimal smoke throughout the following process.

 Find the queen (and mark her if you plan to reuse this colony as a cell builder again), set her aside on a frame of brood in a nuc box for safekeeping (Note 2).